Cron Expression Generator

 Frequently Asked Questions

-A cron expression is a string representing a schedule.
-It has 5 parts: minute, hour, day of month, month, and day of week.
+A cron expression is a string consisting of five or six fields separated by white space that represents a schedule.
+It is used to automate recurring tasks (cron jobs) in Unix-like operating systems.
+Each field represents a unit of time: minute, hour, day of month, month, and day of week.